danny-fla/Python-Roulette/README.md

 ## User Interface:

-- The code utilizes the art library to generate ASCII art for the game's welcome message.
-- It also uses the colorama library to add color and style to the console output, enhancing the user experience.
+- Python Roulette uses the colorama library to add color and style to the console output, enhancing the user experience.

 ## Game Initialization: